 Knowing about your insurance options

-This is where your home insurance kicks in, it is worth checking with your insurance company whether they cover water damage, so you can get new carpets instead of trying to fix the existing ones.
-Checking with your insurance company is important because replacing carpets in your whole house can end up being an expensive affair.
+This is where your home insurance kicks in; it is worth checking with your insurance company whether they cover water damage, so you can get new carpets instead of trying to fix the existing ones.
+Checking with your insurance company is important because replacing carpets in your whole house can become expensive.

 Checking a small patch before a full-blown repair

 If you think you can restore the existing carpets and have found some cleaners that can help clean them thoroughly, it is worth starting this by doing a patch test on one area of the carpet.
-This way you are sure that your fix will work and that it will not further damage your carpet by leaving stain marks.
+This way, you are sure your fix will work and will not further damage your carpet by leaving stain marks.

 There are many other steps that you can take to restore your carpets after a water damage, but the ones listed above are the prerequisites, so you know that your efforts will bring in the right results.